 If you give less notice then I reserve the right to charge part or all of the session fee.

-A. The charge for a one hour session is £55 for an individual and £65 for a couple.
+A. The charge for a one hour session is £75.

 I am also able to offer a limited number of reduced-rate sessions for clients who are genuinely unable to pay the full fee.

-A. You can pay by debit card or cash.
-I prefer not to take cheques.
+A. You can pay by debit card or credit card, I also accept bank transfers.
+Please note I do not to take cheques.

-A. I provide receipts for all payments made.
+A. I provide receipts for card payments on request.

 A. You pay for the first introductory session at the end of that session.

-If you wish to continue with counselling or therapy then I ask you at the second session to pay in advance for the third session and then to continue to pay in advance for each session, or if you prefer then you can pay for a block of sessions.
+If you wish to continue with counselling or therapy then I ask you at the second session to pay in advance for the third session and then to continue to pay in advance for each session.

 If you decide to withdraw from counselling or therapy then, provided you give at least 48 hours' notice prior to the next scheduled session, I will refund in full any money I hold.